patrickpark910/b8heisenberg/README.md

 ### Executing the Python Wrapper

-Ideally, executing this all is relatively simple (duh, that's the point of scripting everything, except for the 7,621 times it breaks!).
+Ideally, executing this all is relatively simple.
 In your terminal, `cd` to this directory and use:
 ```sh
 python B8Analysis.py -r <run_type> -t <tasks>
 ```